andrewdk1123/google-sheets-mini-erp/WebApps/GoogleFormsProductRegistrations/README.md

 - `getCustomerNames()`: Retrieves customer names from the Google Spreadsheet.
 It utilizes the `GasCrud` library to read data from the spreadsheet.

 - `populateCustomerDropdown()`: Populates a dropdown list in the Google Form with customer names.
-It retrieves customer names using `getCustomerNames()` and sets them as choices in the dropdown.
+It sets retrieved customer names from `getCustomerNames()` as choice in the dropdown.

 ## Setup